SEAC 5030. Single Subject Research in Special Education. 3 Hours.

 A study of current and future historical, philosophical, social, legal, medical, and educational perspectives of students with low incidence disabilities.
 The identification, classification, and unique characteristics of these individuals are included.

 SEAC 5530.
-Systematic Instruction for Students with Low Incidence Disabilities.
+Systematic Instruction for Students with Significant Disabilities.
 3 Hours.

 Strategies and methods to facilitate the acquisition, generalization, and maintenance of skills for children and youth with low incidence disabilities in both school and community-based settings.
 This course will focus on evidence-based methods of systematic instruction.